yuri7030/final-project/README.md

 Survey data wouldn't be complete without answers from respondents.
 With this feature, users can submit their answers to a specific survey effortlessly.

-### 7. Aggregate Answers into Percentages

-Data analysis is a vital aspect of surveys.
-This feature aggregates all answers of every questionnaire in a specific survey and presents the results as percentages.

-### 8. Aggregate Total Number of Users who Answer a Specific Survey
+### 7. Aggregate Total Number of Users who Answer a Specific Survey

 Understanding the number of users who have responded to a survey is crucial for analysis.
 This feature aggregates the total number of users who have answered a specific survey.